 It’s not essential and depends on what you want to do after the days riding.
 If you are happy chilling out and relaxing in Montecorto then no a car is not needed.
 If you want to get out and explore the area then you would need a car to make the most of you holiday.

-None of the accommodation in Montecorto has either Wi-Fi or Internet access, however, Wi-Fi is available in two of the bars in Montecorto and there is Internet access in the library Monday to Friday 4-8pm which is free for everybody to use.
+Wi-Fi is also available in two of the bars in Montecorto and there is Internet access in the library Monday to Friday 4-8pm which is free for everybody to use.

 The Farmhouse has free Internet and Wi-Fi too.